keu/docs/software_versioned_docs/version-0.30/runtime-release-notes.md

 For upgrade instructions, see [Upgrade Airflow on Astronomer Software](manage-airflow-versions.md).
 For general product release notes, go to [Software release notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://support.astronomer.io).

+## Astro Runtime 7.1.0

+- Release date: December 21, 2022
+- Airflow version: 2.5.0

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.13.0, which includes a collection of minor enhancements and bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1130-2022-12-16).
+- Upgraded `openlineage-airflow` to 0.18.0, which includes new support for Airflow operators like the `SQLExecuteQueryOperator`.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.18.0) for more information.
+- Upgraded `apache-airflow-providers-microsoft-azure` to 5.0.1, which includes a bug fix to revert `offset` and `length` to be optional arguments.
+- Upgraded `certifi` to 2022.12.7.

+## Astro Runtime 7.0.0

+- Release date: December 2, 2022
+- Airflow version: 2.5.0

+### Airflow 2.5.0

+Astro Runtime 7.0.0 includes same-day support for Airflow 2.5.0, which includes a collection of new features, bug fixes, automatic changes, and deprecations.
+Features include:

+- Add comments to task instances and DAG runs in the Airflow UI ([#26457](https://github.com/apache/airflow/pull/26457))
+- Clear all task instances in a task group with one click in the Airflow UI ([#26658](https://github.com/apache/airflow/pull/26658)), [#28003](https://github.com/apache/airflow/pull/28003))
+- Trigger a task when at least one upstream tasks is successful with new `one_done` trigger rule [#26146](https://github.com/apache/airflow/pull/26146)
+- New **Parsed at** metric in the DAG view of the Airflow UI [#27573](https://github.com/apache/airflow/pull/27573)
+- Filter datasets in Airflow UI based on recent update events [#26942](https://github.com/apache/airflow/pull/26942)

+To learn more, see [What's New in Apache Airflow 2.5](https://www.astronomer.io/blog/whats-new-in-apache-airflow-2-5/) and the [Apache Airflow 2.5.0 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-5-0-2022-12-02).

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.11.2, which includes a collection of bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1112-2022-11-19).
+- Upgraded `openlineage-airflow` to 0.17.0, which includes improvements to the OpenLineage spark integration and additional facets for the OpenLineage Python client.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.17.0) for more information.

 ## Astro Runtime 6.0.3

 - Release date: October 24, 2022